rubino25/RatOS/site/docs/slicers.md

 # Super Slicer

-*Super Slicer comes with full IDEX support.*
+*Super Slicer supports IDEX printers, but it is not recommended to use.*

 :::info
 You should be using "Klipper" as the gcode flavor and have the "Only custom Start G-Code" box checked in Printer Settings -> Custom G-Code and "Use relative E distances" box checked in Printer Settings -> General -> Advanced.